Astrodynamic/MechatronicArmAnalyzer/README.md

 ## Usage

 1. Run the compiled executable.
-2. Input the desired end-effector coordinates (x, y, z) in the Cartesian coordinate system.
+2. Input the desired theta.
-3. The algorithm will calculate and display the corresponding joint angles (theta) for the robot.
+3. The algorithm will calculate and display end-effector position for the robot.

-## Results

-The results of the implementation, along with the source code, should be uploaded to a GitHub repository.

 ## LICENSE
 This project is licensed under the [MIT LICENSE](LICENSE).